Dhofar: Antiquity

 Dhofar was a major exporter of frankincense in ancient times, with some of it being traded as far as China.

 Al-Baleed (also spelled Al Blaid), an area near Salalah which contains numerous archeological finds, used to serve as the home of the Manjawi Civilization from the 12th to 16th centuries.

+The Shahri people are believed to be the original inhabitants of Dhofar.